 Secured debts and Chapter 13 bankruptcy

+Secured debt means if you don’t pay the loan, the creditor has the right to repossess the asset that was the basis for the loan.
 Mortgages and car loans are the most common types of secured debt.
-Secured debt means that if you don’t pay the loan, the creditor has the right to repossess the asset that was the basis for the loan.
 When you buy a home, you get the house.
 You agree to pay the purchase price on a monthly basis.
-You also agree (through a mortgage) that if you don’t make the payments the creditor can take your house.
+You also agree (through a mortgage) that if you don’t make the payments, the creditor can take your house.
 With a car, you agree to make the monthly payments.
 If you default, the car can be repossessed.
 Debtors who contemplate Chapter 13 are usually behind on their mortgages and car loans.
-Chapter 13 lets you pay the amount you’re behind (the arrears) over a 3 to 5-year period as long as you continue to make the monthly payments going forward.
+This form of bankruptcy lets you pay the amount you’re behind (the arrears) over a 3 to 5-year period, as long as you continue to make the monthly payments going forward.

 Unsecured debts and Chapter 13 bankruptcy

-Your credit cards, medical bills and many of your other debts are unsecured debt.
-Unsecured debt means there’s no personal property to back up the loan.
-Even your personal income taxes may qualify as unsecured debt.
-In Chapter 13, you will propose to pay a small percentage of the unsecured debt over a 3 to 5-year period.
-If you have money left over, that money is normally used to pay the unsecured debt.
-In Chapter 13 bankruptcy, you will be able to restructure existing debts such as your mortgage, allowing you to meet these obligations going forward and begin to rebuild credit right away.
+Your credit cards, medical bills, and even your personal taxes may qualify as unsecured debt.
+In this case, there’s no personal property to back up the loan.
+When filing Chapter 13, you will propose to pay a small percentage of the unsecured debt over a 3 to 5-year period.
+If you have money left over, it is used to pay the unsecured debt.
+You will also be able to restructure existing debts such as your mortgage, allowing you to meet these obligations going forward and begin to rebuild credit right away.
 It is possible for you to keep your home and car under Chapter 13 bankruptcy protection.
 Once you successfully follow through on the terms of your repayment plan for a period of time, usually between three and five years, any remaining unsecured debt can be discharged by the court.
 When you get to that point, you will no longer be legally obligated to pay the unsecured debt.

-You will have to attend a meeting involving the bankruptcy trustee, you, your lawyer, and any creditors who wish to attend.
-This is also called the 341(a) meeting.
+You will have to attend a meeting, also known as a 341(a), involving the bankruptcy trustee, you, your lawyer, and any creditors who wish to attend.
 During this meeting, the group will discuss your financial situation and the most practical way to satisfy the secured and unsecured debts you owe.
 The parties will discuss the repayment plan you have brought to the table and, of course, their plan.
-After the meeting of creditors, the court will decide on the plan that best suits the situation within 45 days and payment through the restructured debt payment plan will start soon after.
+After the meeting of creditors, the court will decide on the debt help plan that best suits the situation within 45 days, and payment through the restructured debt payment plan will start soon after.

-Filing for Chapter 13 bankruptcy is a complicated and document-heavy process.
-You need the legal support of an experienced law firm to guide you through the process and protect your rights and future.
-If you need an effective law firm to assess your financial situation, help you decide between your options through bankruptcy, and represent your needs, contact Tomes Law Firm, PC for a free consultation today.
+Filing for Chapter 13 is a complicated and document-heavy process.
+You need the legal support of an experienced law firm to guide you and protect your rights and future.
+If you searched for a “bankruptcy attorney near me,” you have found a true partner for the protection of your financial future.